Douglas Boyce

 Education

-BA in Music & Physics, Williams College
+BA in Physics and in Music, Williams College

 MM in Composition, University of Oregon

-PhD in Composition, University of Pennsylvania
+PhD in Music, University of Pennsylvania